 - Get the new node using getnode().

 - newnode =getnode();

 - If the list is empty then start = newnode.

-- If the list isnot empty, follow the steps given below:
+If the list is not empty follow the steps giver

-- The left field of the new node is made to point the previous node.
+- If the list isnot empty, follow the steps given below: • The left field of the new node is made to point the previous node.

 - The previous nodes right field must be assigned with address of the new node.

 - Repeat the above steps 'n' times.